 - Documentation of medication events and adverse reactions in the clinical decision support software, TheraDoc©

 - Meet with the preceptor daily to discuss patient care issues, therapeutic goals, topic discussions and personal progress throughout the rotation.

-- Provide four formal discussions to the preceptor on Neonatal topics.
+- The resident will complete formal topic discussions throughout the rotation.
 These must contain evidence-based information and apply to the NICU patient population.
-The

 - Provide evidence-based, concise and timely responses to all drug information questions from the preceptor or NICU multidisciplinary team members.